 It seems very important to us that the Votive Offering of the Polish Nation should also include a symbolic place for the Polish community.
 After all, the Polish community – as Pope St. John Paul the Second and the servant of God, Cardinal Stefan Wyszyński repeatedly said – is an inseparable part of the Polish nation.
 This involvement of the Polish community in the creation of the Polish Chapel will also serve as a kind of thanksgiving to the Polish community for Poland regaining its independence.

-At 12.00 p.m., in the Church of the Divine Providence, a solemn Eucharist began, celebrated by 32 priests who take care of Polish communities and serve scouting movements outside Poland.
+At 12.00 p.m., in the Temple of Divine Providence, a solemn Eucharist began, celebrated by 32 priests who take care of Polish communities and serve scouting movements outside Poland.
 The Mass was presided over by Cardinal Kazimierz Nycz, and among the concelebrants there was Bishop Wiesław Lechowicz, the Delegate for the Polish Emigration Pastoral Service and the Chairman of the Commission for the Polish Community and Poles Abroad.
 The intentions of the Polish community around the world were prayed for, as well as for the canonization of Blessed Father Stefan Wincenty Frelichowski, the patron of the scouting movement, martyred in the Dachau concentration camp.

-In addition to the participants of the 5th Convention of World Polish Community in the Church of the Divine Providence was the representatives of the Parliament of the Republic of Poland with Marshal Stanisław Karczewski and Deputy Marshal Maria Koc, as well as the government representatives with Minister Mariusz Błaszczak and the Polish Community Association, co-organizer of the Convention.
+In addition to the participants of the 5th Convention of World Polish Community in the Temple of Divine Providence was the representatives of the Parliament of the Republic of Poland with Marshal Stanisław Karczewski and Deputy Marshal Maria Koc, as well as the government representatives with Minister Mariusz Błaszczak and the Polish Community Association, co-organizer of the Convention.

 Also present was 105-year-old Colonel Kazimierz Klimczak, a veteran of the fight for independence.